zenparsing/proposal-private-symbols/symbols-or-fields.md

 Private methods introduce an interesting question regarding the mental model of private state.
 Given that methods can be getters or setters, are private methods "properties" or are they "values"?
 Is private state more property-like or WeakMap-like?
 How is a user supposed to think about this?

-Also, why is a method named with "#" installed on the instance, whereas a method named without a "#" is installed on the prototype?
+Also, why is a method named with "#" installed on the instance, whereas a method named without "#" is installed on the prototype?

 With private symbols there is nothing new to learn.
 Methods keyed with private symbols are regular properties installed on the prototype in the normal manner.